 The measure amends the State Constitution to make various changes to the special rules for eligible homeowners and inherited properties, as well as the rules for taxation of properties held by legal entities.
-These changes would take effect January 1, 2021.

 Expands Special Rules for Eligible Homeowners.
 The measure expands the special rules that give property tax savings to eligible homeowners when they buy a different home.
-Specifically, the measure:
+Specifically, effective July 1, 2021, the measure:

 - Allows Moves Anywhere in the State.
 Eligible homeowners could transfer the taxable value of their existing home to another home anywhere in the state. - Allows the Purchase of a More Expensive Home.
 Eligible homeowners could transfer the taxable value of their existing home (with some adjustment) to a more expensive home.
 The taxable value transferred from the existing home to the new home is adjusted upward.
 The new home's taxable value is greater than the prior home's taxable value but less than the new home's market value.
-An example is shown in the nearby box ("What Happens Under the Measure?"). - Reduces Taxes for Newly Purchased Homes That Are Less Expensive.
-When an eligible homeowner moves to a less expensive home, the taxable value transferred from the existing home to the new home is adjusted downward.
-An example is shown in the box ("What Happens Under the Measure?"). - Removes Limits on How Many Times a Homeowner Can Use the Special Rules.
-There is no limit on the number of times an eligible homeowner can transfer their taxable value.
+An example is shown in the nearby box ("What Happens Under the Measure?"). - Increases the Number of Times a Homeowner Can Use the Special Rules.
+Eligible homeowners could transfer their taxable value up to three times in their lifetime.